Bash Completions

 To make autocompletion persistent across shell sessions, you have a few options:

-1. System-wide Installation: Copy autocomplete/bash_autocomplete to /etc/bash_completion.d/ and rename it to match your program's name (e.g., /etc/bash_completion.d/myprogram).
+autocomplete/bash_autocompleteto/etc/bash_completion.d/and rename it to match your program's name (e.g.,/etc/bash_completion.d/myprogram).
 This is common when distributing packages.
 Users may need to restart their shell or source the file manually (source /etc/bash_completion.d/<myprogram>) for the changes to take effect immediately.

 $ sudo cp path/to/autocomplete/bash_autocomplete /etc/bash_completion.d/<myprogram>